Example REST client configurations

 If the REST API service needs an authentication of a REST call, you can configure a security (authentication) scheme for it under the securitySchemes node.
 You can use scheme types basic and bearer, which are available out of the box in the REST client module.

 For an example with the basic scheme, see basic security scheme.
-Below, the example configuration shows a client with the bearer scheme.

 Example configuration of a client called bearer-security utilizing the bearer security scheme and an expiration limit.
 The scheme’s configuration is defined under the bearerTokenWithExpiryDuration node, the authentication call is configured under authenticateWithDurationAsLong.